Suffolk County has an ambitious plan to better relations between the department and the Hispanic community

 So what do you do if you’re the police chief in a community like this one?
 If you’re Suffolk Police Chief of Department Stuart Cameron, you learn Spanish.

-He flexed his newly acquired skills on a recent Sunday morning when he addressed hundreds from the pulpit during Mass at St. Anne’s Roman Catholic Church in Brentwood.
+He flexed his newly acquired skills when he addressed hundreds from the pulpit during Mass at St. Anne’s Roman Catholic Church in Brentwood.
 Cameron’s newly acquired skills are part of an ongoing effort to improve relations between the police department and the Latino community.

 It was one step in what has been a major department effort to ensure non-English speakers can access police services.

-Suffolk is one of numerous police departments around the country deploying LanguageLine InSight® in an effort to improve community relations by giving officers instant language access in the field.
+Suffolk is one of numerous police departments around the country deploying InSight in an effort to improve community relations by giving officers instant language access in the field.

-"People just need to be affirmed that police are friendly to us, they are here to help us," Rev. Stanislaw Wadowski, a pastor at St. Anne’s who speaks fluent Spanish, told Newsday.
-"I'm grateful for that presence and giving us a sense of security."
+"People just need to be assured that the police are friendly to us, they are here to help us," Rev. Stanislaw Wadowski, a pastor at St. Anne’s who speaks fluent Spanish, told Newsday.
+"I'm grateful for that presence and giving us a sense of security.”

 (Photo credit: Newsday)